skitourenguru/Routes/README.md

 ```

 Remarks:
-* You can add also files.
+* You can add also new files.
 Usually that won't be necessary.
 * In this example we worked on the **main** branch.
 Its also possible to work with branches.
 For the purpose of the current repository that won't be necessary.
+* A good field of excercise is ReadMe.md.
+You can change typos or improve the docu.
+The file is written with [Markup-Down](https://en.wikipedia.org/wiki/Markdown) language.
+That's a very simple  markup language that allows formatting documents.
+Use a Text-Editor like [Notepad++](https://notepad-plus-plus.org/downloads/) to edit ReadMe.md.
+Start with simple changes.

 ## 6. Useful GIT commands